camunda/camunda-docs-static/get-started/content/quick-start/user-task.md

 To do so, open the process in the Camunda Modeler.

+Select the create/remove space tool (<||>) from the Modeler's left-hand menu, and use it to create space between the Start Event and the "Charge Credit Card" Service Task (click and drag the cursor to the right).

 Next, from the Modeler's left-hand menu, select the activity shape (rounded rectangle) and drag it into position between the Start Event and the "Charge Credit Card" Service Task.
 Name it *Approve Payment*.
 {{< img src="../img/modeler-usertask1.png" >}}